Bil Dwyer (cartoonist)

-William Raphael Louis Dwyer, Jr. (January 29, 1907 – December 13, 1987), known as Bil Dwyer, was an American cartoonist and humorist.
+William Raphael Louis Dwyer, Jr. (January 29, 1907 – December 13, 1987) was an American cartoonist and humorist.
 He was known for several newspaper comic strips in the 1930s and 1950s, including Dumb Dora and Sandy Hill, as well as a series of humorous books of Southern slang published in the 1970s.

 Early life

 Dwyer was born in Ohio on January 29, 1907.
 The family lived in the Ohio towns of Portsmouth, Perrysburg and Paint when he was young.
 Dwyer attended Ohio State University around 1925, where he befriended fellow cartoonist Milton Caniff.
 Around this time, the two worked together at the Columbus Dispatch newspaper.
 Dwyer left Ohio State after only a few months to enroll in the Yale School of Art, in part to be closer to the New York publishing world.
 Dwyer sold gag cartoons to publications such as the New Yorker, College Humor and Collier's.
 He eventually dropped out of Yale also when his cartooning career began to take off.